Programmable Active Matter

 • Aim 1: Microtubules active flow hydrodynamics and pattern formation driven by gene circuits.

-• Aim 2: Local interactions that defy Newton's third law and their emergent collective dynamics.
+• Aim 2: Programming local interactions that defy Newton's third law and studying their emergent collective dynamics.

-• Aim 3: Phase transitions of thermal deformable soft objects mechanically interacting with microtubules flows.
+• Aim 3: Phase transition of thermal deformable soft objects mechanically interacting with microtubules flows.

 Expected Outcomes